SophiaPowell-Morris/sML---Titanic-Decision-Tree/README.md

 # sML---Titanic-Decision-Trees & Ensemble Methods (Bagging, Bootstrapping, Boosting)

-Create a Decision Tree that can predict the survival of passengers on the Titanic.
-Make sure not to impose any restrictions on the depth of the tree.
+Created a Decision Tree that could predict the survival of passengers on the Titanic.
+(Note: No estrictions were imnposed on the depth of the tree.)

-Load the titanic.csv dataset into a Jupyter notebook.
-This dataset comes from here.

-Select relevant variables from the data and split the data into a training, development, and test set.
+After the data was loaded into the notebook, the relevant variables were selected from the dataset and then split into a training, development, and testing sets.

-Train a decision tree and make a plot of it.
+A decision tree was trained using the training set, with an accompaning plot.

-Compute your model’s accuracy on the development set.
+The accuracy of the model on the development set was computed.

-For tree pruning in Sklearn we usually use the maxdepth parameter, a parameter which determines how many levels the tree can have.
-Try building your model with different values of the max_depth [2-10].
-At each step, create a plot of your tree and store the accuracies on both the training and development data.
+Tree pruning was performed on both the training and development sets using the maxdepth parameter set in the range 2-10, inwhich a plot and accuracy score was computed for each max_depth value.

-Plot a line of your training accuracies and another of your development accuracies in the same graph.
-Write down what shape the lines have and what this shape means.
+A plot containing the training accuracies and development accuracies was generated, and the results examined the explained based on the shape of the lines plotted.

-Pick an optimum value for the max_depth parameter and train your final decision tree using this parameter
+An optimum max_depth value was picked, and an final DC was trained using this parameter.

-Report the accuracy of your final model on the test data.
+The accuracy of the final model on the test data was reported and interpreted.